snap-stanford/snap-python/doc/source/reference/GetSubGraph1.rst

 - *NIdV*: TIntV (input)
     Node ID vector.
 The subgraph consists of all nodes in *NIdV* and the edges between nodes in *NIdV*.

+- *RenumberNodes*: boolean (input)
+    Whether the node IDs are preserved or not.

 Return value: